casdoor/casdoor-go-sdk/README.md

   </a>
 </p>

-This is Casdoor's SDK for golang, which will allow you to easily connect your application to the Casdoor authentication system without having to implement it from scratch.
+This is Casdoor's SDK for Go, which will allow you to easily connect your application to the Casdoor authentication system without having to implement it from scratch.

-Casdoor SDK is very simple to use.
+Casdoor Go SDK is very simple to use.
 We will show you the steps below.

-> Noted that this sdk has been applied to casnode, if you still don’t know how to use it after reading README.md, you can refer to it

 ## Step1.
 Install and Import